We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Expensive

 This nonstick frying pan by HexClad has a unique cooking surface, boasting a grid of laser-etched stainless steel and nonstick that easily releases food and allows quick and simple cleanup.
-It also can be used at high heat to crisp foods in oil or to sear meats for the best flavor.
-It has a wide flat base and a low profile with flared sides, ideal for sautéing, flipping foods in the pan, or reducing sauce.
+It also can be used at high heat to crisp foods in oil or sear meats for the best flavor.
+It has a wide, flat base and a low profile with flared sides, ideal for sautéing, flipping foods in the pan, or reducing sauce.

 We use this pan regularly for tasks like searing steaks and cooking omelets, like the classic French, and enjoy how easy it is to maneuver.
 We should note that it heats up quicker than traditional nonstick skillets—so much so that you will need to be careful that the pan is not too hot when cooking eggs so they don't stick.

-Material: Aluminum | Finish: Stainless steel, ceramic | Oven Safe: 600 degrees | Sizes Available: 8, 10, and 12 inches
+Finish: Stainless steel, ceramic | Oven-Safe: 600 degrees | Sizes Available: 8, 10, and 12 inches

 What We Like

-• Affordable
+• Sturdy

 • Range of sizes